vctandrade/flask-digest/README.rst

 realms, make sure their names differ, so that a security breach in one doesn't affect the other.

-To avoid **online dictionary attacks**, ie. a brute force attack using a list of common passwords, do not permit your users to choose easy passwords.
-And to avoid **spoofing** tell them not to trust any server that doesn't use Quality of Protection or whose ``qop`` value is not ``auth``.
+To avoid **online dictionary attacks**, i.e. a brute force attack using a list of common passwords, do not permit your users to choose easy passwords.
+And to avoid **spoofing** do not trust any server that doesn't use Quality of Protection and have the clients also authenticates the server.

 Changelog
 =========